Advanced Blending Solutions

 In the absence of mechanical parts, these analyzers are of low cost, not only in purchase but also in maintenance.

-The NIR technology enables by either operators or automatic to fine-tune the ratio between process streams, which will give the minimum required but in-spec guaranteed knock properties, while omitting giveaways.
+The NIR technology enables either operators or automatically to fine-tune the ratio between process streams, which will give the minimum required but in-spec guaranteed knock properties while omitting giveaways.

 Modcon proposes to use the following criteria for the decision on the success of the blend control and optimization system during